CamiloGarciaLaRotta/Pika-Course/README.md

 ###HOW TO OPEN:
 All the code is contained in the solution folder,
 All the functionalities are visible in index.html
-Download /solutions and access index.html locally
+Download /solutions and access index.html locally or acces directly [online](http://cgi.cs.mcgill.ca/~cgarci26/)

 ###HOW TO USE THE SITE: